claudiosanches/woocommerce-moip/readme.txt

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose MoIP and fill in your MoIP Email or Username.
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose MoIP and fill the options.

 ### Instalação e configuração em Português: ###

 = Instalação do plugin: =

-* Envie os arquivos do plugin para a pasta wp-content/plugins ou usando o instalador de plugins do WordPress.
+* Envie os arquivos do plugin para a pasta wp-content/plugins ou usando o instalador de plugins do WordPress;
 * Ative o plugin.

 = Requerimentos: =